 We must have heard this adage “A picture speaks a thousand words.”
 This goes true for patent drawings or creating illustrations for Inventions, because, drawings that are drawn meticulously, clearly, and consciously can speak much more about your invention than reams of words.
 In other words, we can say is that a useful patent drawing can increase the chances of approval of your patent.
-However, the tough part about patent drawing is that it involves various rules and guidelines for patent drawings laid down by the USPTO.
+However, the tough part that there are various rules and guidelines for patent drawings laid down by the USPTO.
 A draftsperson needs to follow them religiously failing to abide by these rules could be detrimental to your overall goal.

 This article is aimed at listing some basic rules of patent drawings that every draftsperson should follow.
 Though there are plenty of regulations that apply to patent-related drawings.
 However, still, we will cover only those that are of utmost importance.

 Basic Rules for the Creation of Illustrations for Inventions

 Ensure Inclusion of Every Feature

 While creating patent drawings for inventions, it is essential for a draftsperson to include every feature that makes up the invention without exception.
 Elements cannot avail protection which is not present in the drawing.
 For instance, if you have a mobile handset and has an innumerable number of features, it is important for the draftsperson to mention each and every element of the mobile handset.

 Failing to add all the features in a patent drawing could jeopardize your overall objective.
 Documentation of every element of the illustration should be proper with both text and drawing to assure that the patent examiner fully understands the element of the item.

 The size of the sheet should be on par with the respective patent office